-8. Output buttons.
+- 8. Output buttons.
 These are labelled 1 to 4.
-Each button is a mute button and an edit button and these buttons work in exactly the same way as the input buttons.

-For details of editing outputs, see Output channels (page 25).
+Each button is a mute and edit button.
+These buttons work in exactly the same way as the input buttons. - For details of editing outputs, see Output channels (page 25). - USB-B socket.

-USB-B socket.
 You can use this to connect your processor to a computer.
 Alternatively, you can use the Ethernet or RS485 sockets on the back of your processor.
 For details, see Connecting your processor and computer (page 6).